 One way that health professionals can expand their horizons and increase their knowledge to be more effective is with an Executive Master of Health Administration (EMHA) degree.
-Knowing what this degree offers and how it will help can give you the information you need to see if it is right for you and your career goals.
+Knowing what the degree offers can help you decide if it’s right for you and your career goals.

 What Is an Executive MHA Degree?

-An Executive Master of Health Administration (EMHA) degree caters to working professionals who want to advance their knowledge of the health care field.
-The tracks between an EMHA and an MHA are similar, but the course outlines and styles often differ.
-EMHA courses cater to working professionals.
+An (EMHA degree caters to working professionals who want to advance their knowledge of the health care field.
+The tracks in an EMHA and an MHA are similar, but the course outlines and styles often differ.
+EMHA courses cater to full-time professionals.
 They offer an unparalleled opportunity to distinguish yourself as a remarkable leader in a time of profound change.

-The course style isn’t the only difference between an MHA and an MHA.
-Because EMHA programs cater to working professionals, the material can pull from their in-depth experience.
-Oftentimes, previous health care experience is a requirement for students to gain acceptance into the program.
+The course style isn’t the only difference between an EMHA and an MHA.
+Because EMHA programs cater to professionals in the field, the material can draw on their in-depth experience.
+Often, previous health care experience is a requirement for students to gain acceptance into the program.

 Did You Know?

-Students hold, on average, 10 years of health care experience when they apply for an EMHA degree, though plenty of graduates have more or less depending on their career paths.
+Students have an average of 10 years of health care experience when they apply for an EMHA degree; plenty of graduates have more or less depending on their career paths.

 While full-time graduate students might focus on theory, members of the health care workforce can describe their experiences and actively apply their lessons to their day-to-day lives.
 Many students believe that work experience reinforces the lessons they learn in the classroom because they see the concepts in action.
-The curriculum is designed for fast-moving professionals needing to apply theoretical and practical lessons — bringing immediate value to both the student and their organization.
+The curriculum is designed for fast-moving professionals needing to apply theoretical and practical lessons — bringing immediate value both to the students and to their organizations.

 Who Can Benefit From an Executive MHA?

-Students sign up for Executive MHA (EMHA) programs from a variety of fields.
+Students sign up for Executive MHA programs from a variety of fields.
 Classes are filled with professionals from diverse backgrounds who can increase the value of discussions and offer their unique insights into the workforce.
-Typically, the average EMHA student has entered their field and worked for several years to understand the inner workings of the profession.
-They are currently in management roles and are looking for executive transformative health care leadership opportunities.
-A few common channels that students come from include:
+Typically, the average EMHA student has worked in a field for several years to understand the inner workings of the profession.
+The average EMHA student is currently in a management role and looking for executive transformative health care leadership opportunities.
+A few common channels that students come from include the following:

-- Insurance professionals looking to advance within their organizations.
+- Insurance professionals looking to advance in their organizations

-- Professionals who work within health care companies and medical organizations.
+- Professionals who work in health care companies and medical organizations

 As you can see, these fields vary widely.
-A nurse who treats trauma patients brings different experiences to the table than a member of the military, though they also have similarities.
-These professionals can teach health care providers and insurance professionals about field work while they learn more about administrative perspectives.
+A nurse who treats trauma patients brings different experiences to the table than a member of the military, though they may also share similarities.
+These professionals can teach health care providers and insurance professionals about fieldwork while they learn more about administrative perspectives.

-Similarly, EMHA professionals come from diverse backgrounds.
-Students will learn not only from long-term academic professionals but also from people who have spent their careers in the field.
-Oftentimes, these professors remain mentors long after students graduate.
+Similarly, EMHA professors come from diverse backgrounds.
+Students will learn not only from long-term academic professionals but also from people who’ve spent their careers in the field.
+Often, these instructors remain mentors long after students graduate.

-Through the online EMHA program, students spend just as much time working together and learning from each other as they do listening to their professors.
+Through the online EMHA program, students spend just as much time working together and learning from one another as they do listening to their professors.
 This collaboration makes them effective professionals with a deeper understanding of the field and strong communication skills, and it helps close the gap between online and in-person learning.

 What Do EMHA Students Learn?

-EMHA programs strive to align their curricula with student needs and the changing health care field, ensuring their materials are relevant and useful to those who enroll.
+EMHA programs strive to align their curricula with student needs and the changing health care field, ensuring that their materials are relevant and useful to those who enroll.
 Students work to become leaders in the health care industry.
-The program prepares students for handling both business and patient-facing issues, as they may find themselves responsible for ensuring the organization they choose to work for runs smoothly while also prioritizing excellent patient care.
+The programs prepare students for handling both business and patient-facing issues, as they may find themselves responsible for ensuring that the organization they choose to work for runs smoothly while also prioritizing excellent patient care.

 - Innovative Leadership: Developing executives who can learn means developing executives who can enact change and motivate people to do their best.
 Leadership is an essential part of any EMHA program.

-- Cost Effective Care: Finance is an essential part of health care administration and a valuable skill for a professional but is particularly important for executives in their fields.
+- Cost-Effective Care: Finance is an essential part of health care administration and a valuable skill for any professional, but it’s particularly important for executives in their fields.

-- Efficient Management and Administration: Data analysis, financial management, Six Sigma, and Lean methodologies all help health care organizations operate efficiently, reducing waste and ensuring projects are completed on time.
+- Efficient Management and Administration: Data analysis, financial management, Six Sigma and Lean methodologies all help health care organizations operate efficiently, reducing waste and ensuring that projects are completed on time.

 - Patient Safety and Quality of Care: Better training and coordination of clinical services lead to better patient outcomes and improved health care experiences.

-- Organizational & Clinical Effectiveness: Students learn about information technology and how these systems can improve patient care, personal data security, and office operations.
+- Organizational and Clinical Effectiveness: Students learn about information technology and how these systems can improve patient care, personal data security and office operations.

-- Emerging issues: Students discuss and learn about emerging issues in health care financing brought about by federal and state regulatory requirements.
+- Emerging Issues: Students discuss and learn about emerging issues in health care financing that federal and state regulatory requirements have brought about.

-Even a high-level understanding of these concepts can better prepare students to succeed in the health care field and improve their current workplaces for better patient care.
+A high-level understanding of these concepts can better prepare students to succeed in the health care field and improve their current workplaces to provide better patient care.

 What Makes an EMHA Program Successful?

-The Executive Master of Health Administration degree is modern, challenging, and dynamic – just like the health care industry itself.
-As such, the USC online EMHA degree focuses on specific themes that form the pillars of the entire program, including:
+The EMHA degree is modern, challenging and dynamic — much like the health care industry itself.
+The USC online EMHA degree focuses on specific themes that form the pillars of the program, including the following:

 - Balanced Life and Learning: Students are able to balance their coursework with their professional workloads and personal lives.
 They control when they work on their studies and in what time zone.